-On our team people are really important, so some less obvious but critical ways we define success are by being a dependable teammate who cares deeply about the success of the whole team and the individuals on it.
+On our team, people are really important.
+Some less obvious but critical ways we define success are by being a dependable teammate who cares deeply about the whole team and the individuals on it.

 I’ve improved a lot technically.
-I am more comfortable solving problems with code, more familiar with lots of different technologies and concepts (e.g. MVC – model view controller), more familiar building things from scratch, etc. And I’ve learned a lot about working on an agile team in general.
+I am more comfortable solving problems with code, more familiar with lots of different technologies and concepts (e.g. MVC – model view controller), more familiar building things from scratch, etc. And I’ve learned a lot about working on an agile team.